 iii.
 Facilitate events that educate and inform local people about the part they can play

 iv.
-Collaborate with Halesworth Town Council (HTC) and Blyth Valley Churches (BVC) in implementing their plans to mitigate the impact of the climate emergency in the
+Collaborate with Halesworth Town Council (HTC) and Blyth Valley Churches (BVC) in implementing their plans to mitigate the impact of the climate emergency in the communities they serve.

 The following people are Trustees of Halesworth ASH.